williamholm/attempt1/README.md

 The three major questions I have for anyone able to review are:
 - Is there a way to generate the tuple in <code>ETData</code> that does not require component types to be default constructable?
-- Is the sparse set implementation ok?
+- The sparse set implementation
 - Does it make more sense to move all of <code>TypeSortedSS</code> into <code>EntityManager</code>, and replace <code>mSparses</code> with a tuple of <code>mCDS</code> instead?
 ```c++
 template<Comp_ID id, typename ComponentType = typename CompInfo<id>::type>